whoisorioki/dashboard/system.md

 -   **Dockerization**: The entire stack (frontend, backend, Druid cluster) is fully containerized using Docker and managed with Docker Compose.
 This guarantees a consistent, isolated, and reproducible environment for both development and production.
 -   **Management Scripts**: `docker-manager.ps1` (Windows) and a `Makefile` (Linux/Mac) provide a simple and unified command-line interface for common tasks like starting, stopping, cleaning, and testing the system.
 -   **Environments**: Separate `docker-compose.dev.yml` and `docker-compose.yml` files define distinct configurations for development (with features like hot-reloading) and production.
+-   **Backend Startup Script:** The PowerShell script for backend startup (`start-backend.ps1`) now reliably creates/activates the virtual environment in the project root, installs dependencies, and ensures `uvicorn` is available.

 ---